sitraka-/comic-fables/README.md

 These objects will serve as mediators of rituals, which are not limited to traditional or ceremonial practices but extend into everyday, habitual constructs—whether social, ecological, or political.
 The critical fables embedded within these objects will emerge not from an explicit narrative but from their interaction with the systems they support or subvert.
 These fables act as a form of critique, inviting us to question how imagined societies might grapple with the issues of our present, such as resource scarcity, technological dependence, or social inequality.

-Drawing parallels to [Sun Ra](https://en.wikipedia.org/wiki/Sun_Ra)’s [*Space Is The Place*](https://en.wikipedia.org/wiki/Space_Is_the_Place), where music transcends time and space, we approach sound not merely as an aesthetic experience but as a means of inquiry.
+Drawing parallels to [Sun Ra](https://en.wikipedia.org/wiki/Sun_Ra)’s [*Space Is The Place*](https://en.wikipedia.org/wiki/Space_Is_the_Place), where music transcends time and space, we approach sound not merely as an aesthetic experience but as a means of enquiry.
 The sonic objects you create will not just emit sound but will mediate complex systems, engaging with their speculative worlds on a functional and philosophical level.

 Like [Ursula K. Le Guin](https://en.wikipedia.org/wiki/Ursula_K._Le_Guin) and [Todd Barton](https://www.toddbarton.com/)’s [*Music And Poetry Of The Kesh*](https://www.ursulakleguin.com/kesh-music), where instruments are deeply intertwined with the values and lifeways of a fictional society, the objects you design must embody the rituals, values, and tensions of the world they belong to.